Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/README.md

 - Fix little quest bug in Merchants' League investigations
 - Fix behavior of Iron Throne guard
 - Fix despawn logic in Aldeth's Betrayal
+- Naiduja in Sorcerous Sundries does not turn hostile when Niemain attacks

 #### v1.0: 06.04.2025 (by Ychap)